hzi-bifo/FrechetTreeDistance/Software/README.md

 ### 3) Running the script

-The script can be called from the command line using:
+In the folder where the data is located, the script can be called from the command line using:
 > Rscript path/to/folder/FrechetTreeDistance.R \[prefix1\] \[prefix2\] \[distance matrix\]

 The discrete Fréchet tree distance between the two given trees is output on the command line.